 Inventory management is all about making better decisions that result in better balance that depend on the shifting goals that are influenced by the reality of the events going on in the warehouse.
 Tools that can improve balance provide a large and ongoing return on investment.
 The goal is to reduce inventory levels by 20 to 50 percent that results in significant savings.
 Because right-sizing is a complex challenge, cost control and customer satisfaction have become the focus.
 These are driving the adoption of more sophisticated systems of inventory management.
 By utilizing new, flexible, and refined tools that provide for dynamic optimization of inventories to maximize customer service and market share while decreasing inventory investment and lowering costs, inventory managers can significantly impact overall competiveness and profitability.

 IWI Consulting offers two ERP solutions that have the tools needed for successful inventory management.
-Learn more about Sage ERP X3.
-Learn more about Sage 300 ERP.
+Learn more about Sage EM (formerly known as Sage X3).
+Learn more about Sage 300cloud (formerly known as Sage 300).
 Download our whitepaper “Better Inventory Management: Big Challenges, Big Data, Emerging Solutions” for further information on the tools that enhance inventory management.